jaysylvester/citizen/README.md

 Application Events and the Context Argument
 -------------------------------------------

 Certain events will occur throughout the life of your citizen application.
-You can intercept these application events, execute functions, and pass the results to the next event, where they'll eventually be passed to your controller via the `context` argument.
+You can act on these application events, execute functions, set directives, and pass the results to the next event or your controller via the `context` argument.
 For example, you might set a custom cookie at the beginning of every new session, or check for cookies at the beginning of every request and redirect the user to a login page if they're not authenticated.

 To take advantage of these events, include a directory called "on" in your app with the following modules and exports: